Chandler Sterling: Priesthood

 His first appointment was as curate at St Augustine's Church in Wilmette, Illinois, and Grace Church in Oak Park, Illinois.
 In 1941 he became rector of St Andrew's Church in Milwaukee and served as locum at Grace Church in Freeport, Illinois, from 1943 till 1944.
 In 1944 he became rector of Our Savior's Church in Elmhurst, Illinois, a post he held until 1950 when he became rector of Grace Church in Chadron, Nebraska, and was subsequently in charge of the mission in northwest Nebraska.
 He also served as chairman of the youth commission in the Diocese of Chicago and chairman of the Department for religious education in the Diocese of Nebraska.

 Bishop

 Stirling was elected Coadjutor Bishop of Montana in May 1956.
 He was consecrated on October 30, 1956, in St Peter's Pro-Cathedral by Henry Hean Daniels, Bishop of Montana.
 His co-consecrators were Howard R. Brinker of Nebraska and Joseph Minnis of Colorado.
+He succeeded as diocesan in 1957, and served until 1968.